filecoin-shipyard/browser-retrieval/README.md

-# filecoin-retrieval-browser-extension
+# Filecoin Browser-based Retrieval Market

-The Filecoin Rerieval Browser Extension is a browser-based p2p network for performing retrievals from the Filecoin network.
-End users will be able to use this tool to retrieve files from a marketplace of competing proviers of data.
-Retrieval miners will be able to use this tool to generate income by providing files for retrieval.
+The Filecoin Browser Retrieval Market is a browser-based p2p network that functions like a CDN for content original retrieved from the Filecoin storage network.

+Users seeking content can use this tool to retrieve files from a marketplace of competing providers of Filecoin content.
+Retrieval miners who seek to earn income can use this tool to buy content from miners on the Filecoin storage network and then re-sell it here on the Retrieval Market.

-The tool is currently unfinished, but we hope to launch it in Q3 of 2020.
+This tool is currently alpha software, but it can perform the functions described above.
 Get in touch if you'd like to [get involved](#contributing).

 - [Install](#install)
 - [Add it to your browser](#add-it-to-your-browser)